The Need to Create Norton Ghost Bootable USB

 Create image backup for your computer:

 Now you have created a bootable USB that can help boot your computer, then you can create system image or other backup types according to your needs.
 Just choose one backup option and follow the wizard to make it.
-Besides, you can set scheduled backup and then it will perform the backup daily/weekly/monthly.
+Besides, you can set scheduled backup to make it auto run daily/weekly/monthly.

 Tips: Optionally, you could go to Tools > Recovery Environment to enable the boot option of AOMEI Backupper recovery environment.
 This way, you could also boot into Windows PE and perform backup/restore with AOMEI Backupper.